Painting your home is always a hassle. If you paint more than one room, how do you know whether it’s safe to sleep in a room you’ve just painted?

 Do You Have to Take Precautions When Painting Your Car?

 Whether you’re just painting a hardtop or you’re looking to paint your entire vehicle, you should take some precautions.
-If you’re painting your car in a garage, it’s best to keep the garage door open.
+If you’re painting your car in a garage, keeping the garage door open is best.
 That way, any VOCs from your car paint will disperse outside.

 Even if you take precautions, it’s best not to spend too much time in a room with a freshly painted car.
 Car paints are primarily acrylic, meaning they don’t give off as many VOCs as oil-based paints.
 That doesn’t mean they’re safe to breathe, though.